Cagliari: Media

 The main newspaper of Sardinia is L'Unione Sarda, it was founded in Cagliari in 1889.
 It was one of the first European newspapers to have its own website in 1994.
 It has a circulation of about 85,000 copies.

 The main regional headquarters of RAI, the Italian state-owned radio and television network, is in Cagliari.
 There are also two regional television and radio companies as well as numerous information sites on the internet.

 Sports

 Cagliari is home to the football team Cagliari Calcio, winner of the Italian league championship in 1970, when the team was led by Gigi Riva.
-Founded in 1920, the club played at the Stadio Sant'Elia in the city from 1970 until it was closed in the summer of 2017, causing the club to temporarily relocate to the provisional Sardegna Arena.
+Founded in 1920, the club played at the Stadio Sant'Elia in the city from 1970 until it was closed in the summer of 2017, causing the club to temporarily relocate to the provisional Sardegna Arena (now Unipol Domus).
 Sant'Elia was the venue for three 1990 FIFA World Cup matches.

 Cagliari is an ideal location for water sports such as surfing, kitesurfing, windsurfing and sailing due to strong and reliable favourable winds.
 Field hockey is also popular, with two teams in the Italian top division, G.S.
 Amsicora and C.U.S.
 Cagliari, the first of which won the league title more often than any other Italian team in the men's championship (20) and is also the protagonist in the women's division.